Merkov77/Dantejsr/readme.md

 	})
 </pre>

-To call components like buttons or the like, however, you need to assign them an ID, this only happens in these cases.
-It doesn't mean you can't call them using Dan though, without any problem.
+However, to call components other than divs, header, section, aside, footer, nav, etc., you must assign them an ID o atributo "name", this only happens in these cases.
+However, it doesn't mean that you can't call them with Dan without any problem.

 	<div class="box">Click here</div>